guillaumedelaloy/Churn_analysis/README.md

-We can see that ``` ['tenure', 'MonthlyCharges', 'Contract', 'InternetService', 'PaymentMethod'] ``` contributed at 70% of the predictive power of our model.
+We can see that ``` ['tenure', 'MonthlyCharges', 'Contract', 'InternetService', 'PaymentMethod'] ``` contributed to 70% of the predictive power of our model.
 I summed the feature importances of the dummies under their corresponding categorical variables for interpretation purposes.